Carbon and Environmental Accounting

 - Current recommendations for lowering emissions are already being implemented widely in our region:

-- practices related to efficiencies in herd management, including lowering intensity of emissions by lowering weaning age, turning off stock quickly, culling unproductive stock etc
+- practices related to efficiencies in herd management, including lowering intensity of emissions by lowering weaning age, turning off stock quickly, culling unproductive stock, breeding animals with these for lower emission characteristics etc

 - Practices relating to improving soil carbon like implementing rotational grazing and maximizing groundcover

-- The ‘magic bullet’ of feed supplements to reduce emissions are not yet commercial but may contribute down the track
+- The ‘magic bullet’ of feed supplements to reduce emissions are coming on board and may contribute down the track

 - For the same reasons as emissions are high, vegetation is the most effective tool to ‘offset’ those emissions with sequestration.
 However, the type and age of vegetation on a farm does matter and the opportunity for vegetation needs to be balanced with production goals.